eslint/archive-website/_posts/2019-01-18-future-typescript-eslint.md

 ---
+layout: post
-title: "The future of TypeScript on ESLint"
+title: The future of TypeScript on ESLint
 tags:
   - typescript
   - parser